Accommodation at Holland House includes 27 bedrooms, meeting rooms, a Chapel and gardens – space and refreshment for individuals and groups.

 People come to Holland House in many different ways.
 Some as individuals on private retreat to study or simply for ‘time-out’, some in groups for meetings, retreats, small conferences, yoga, creative arts activities, meditation or simply to spend time together.
 Some come for work-related meetings for example teachers, carers, nurses and clinicians, and some for courses of professional study – physiotherapists, psychotherapists, counsellors etc. Whatever your reason for coming we will have the right room and space to suit your needs.

 The pattern of hospitality for the House is as follows:

 10.30am Morning coffee and biscuits

 4pm Afternoon tea and cake

 If you need to vary these times to suit your programme, please do get in touch with us to discuss your requirements.

-Please contact our Reservations Department to find out more and discuss your visit.
-If you would like to visit and see first-hand what we can offer we will be pleased to arrange a tour of the House.
+Please contact our Reservations Department to find out more and discuss your visit or to arrange a tour of the House.